Jyotsna0303/DSA/README.md

 1. Minimun no. of swaps: Given an array of n distinct elements.
 Find the minimum number of swaps required to sort the array in strictly increasing order.

 * Insertion Sort
+* Merge Sort
+1. Merge sort with two arrays leftArr and rightArr.

 TODO: